-It’s been 16 months since I discovered my husband’s affair with a co-worker.
-In that time, I’ve learned a lot about him, our marriage and infidelity in general.
-But mostly, I’ve learned about myself.
+Once upon a time I discovered my husband’s affair with a co-worker.
+In that time, I’ve learned a lot about him, our marriage, and infidelity in general.
+But mostly, even though my husband cheated, I’ve learned about myself.

 The key to forward motion, I’ve learned, is continued patience with myself and accepting that emotions aren’t always rational.
 Until this happened I’d always been able to hold my emotions in check, to control them.
 But after, all bets were off.
 No matter what I was seeing and hearing, and regardless of what I knew to be true intellectually, I could still spiral out of control when my emotions got the better of me, when I became too tired or too sorry for myself to fight them off.
 If he was late, he was cheating again.
 If we didn’t make love that night, he was cheating again.
 If he didn’t apologize one hundred times a day, he was cheating again.
 Lack of evidence was irrelevant.
 It was like being smothered by a weighted blanket, or sat on by an elephant: I knew what was happening, I understood the reasons for my distress, but I couldn’t escape.